Anna's journey to a healthy weight

 Rewind about a decade ago and Anna was a dynamo on the volleyball court up against some of Australia’s top players.
 “I wasn’t the best player in my team but I did represent Victoria in the under-21s and volleyball was a big part of my life.
 I loved it and it kept me fit,” she says.

 Then, at 23, Anna developed a stress fracture in her spine and pain became her constant companion.
 “It got to the point where I couldn't sit down properly because the pain was terrible.
 My physiotherapist said I needed to take a year off, which I did.
 Then I played a pre-season game and felt the pain in my back again.
 I thought, ‘I’ve had so much pleasure playing volleyball for so long and achieved so much, but perhaps it’s time to move on.’
 Apart from coaching, I haven’t played volleyball for eight years now.”

 Not surprisingly, Anna’s fitness level began to drop off and, slowly at first, her weight crept up.
 “I’m one of those people who hit puberty and found I could no longer just eat whatever I wanted.
 My weight often fluctuated.
 But all my volleyball training kept my weight in check, so when I stopped it became a problem.”

-Learning how to eat healthy
+Learning how to eat healthily